 One of my favorite read alouds is Thanksgiving at the Tappletons by Eileen Spinelli.

-I really like the older version of the story with people instead of wolves.
+However, I really like the older version of the story with people instead of wolves.
 After reading the book we would make No Bake Pumpkin Pies.
-I would put the recipe on the overhead and the students would copy it for their recipe book.
+I would first put the recipe on the overhead and then the students would copy it for their recipe book.
 Click on the title for the recipe.

 Thanksgiving by Gail Gibbons is a nonfiction book that gives facts about Thanksgiving.
 There are facts about the Pilgrims and Native Americans.
 Gibbons also describes traditions we have with Thanksgiving.

 Thank You, Sarah: The Woman Who Saved Thanksgiving by Laurie Anderson is about Sarah Hale and her persistent pursuit in making Thanksgiving a national holiday.
 Thanksgiving became recognized as a national holiday 38 years later.
 This is an easy book to read for young students.

 I have created a turkey story map that you can use with the fiction stories.
 Click on the image below to get a copy of the story map.
 If you like this activity, I also have a Thanksgiving Turkey Unit that includes this story map and other turkey activities.

 Let me know what your favorite Thanksgiving story is.
 Thanks for stopping by!